Fiona Hill (presidential advisor): Early life and education

-In 1987, she was an exchange student in the Soviet Union, where, while interning for NBC News, she witnessed the signing of the Intermediate-Range Nuclear Forces Treaty by Ronald Reagan and Mikhail Gorbachev.
+In 1987, she was an exchange student in the Soviet Union, where, while interning for NBC News as a translator, she witnessed the signing of the Intermediate-Range Nuclear Forces Treaty by Ronald Reagan and Mikhail Gorbachev.
 An American professor encouraged Hill to apply for a graduate program in the United States.
-On the experience, in 2003, Hill wrote in The Siberian Curse: "I noticed that many aspects of British (and, by relation, American) culture were surprisingly, even unexpectedly similar, and that the Russians and the West had a good deal in common.
+She later wrote about her negative experience in The Siberian Curse: "I noticed that many aspects of British (and, by relation, American) culture were surprisingly, even unexpectedly similar, and that the Russians and the West had a good deal in common.
 Before long, other aspects of the Soviet and Russian [...] mentalities and cultures reared their heads, and these gaps seemed larger and more consuming than any novel or textbook could transmit".
 Continuing in another passage, she writes: "Whether or not these gaps can be effectively bridged or, at least, mitigated will remain the guiding question for this field of study for decades to come."
-Hill seemed to answer this question for herself in 2020, when she co-wrote an op-ed in Politico Magazine, along with Jon Huntsman Jr., Robert Legvold, Rose Gottemoeller, and Thomas R. Pickering, wherein they state that, although Russia is and will likely remain greatly disharmonious with Western Europe and North America, it is in the security interests of the United States to seek cooperation where possible.

-At Harvard University, she earned a master's degree in Russian and modern history in 1991, and a Ph.D. in history in 1998 under Richard Pipes, Akira Iriye, and Roman Szporluk.
+At Harvard University, she graduated with a master's degree in Russian and Modern History in 1991, and a Ph.D. in History in 1998 under Richard Pipes, Akira Iriye, and Roman Szporluk.
 While at Harvard, Hill was a Frank Knox Fellow.
 Her doctoral thesis was In search of great Russia: elites, ideas, power, the state, and the pre-revolutionary past in the new Russia, 1991–1996.

 Career

 Early career

 From 1991 to 1999, Hill worked in the research department at the John F. Kennedy School of Government at Harvard University.
-In 1992, she served as coordinator for a Trilateral Study on Japanese-Russian-U.S. Relations" there and, from 1993 to 1994, she was director of the Ethnic Conflict Project.
+In 1992, she served as coordinator for a "Trilateral Study on Japanese-Russian-U.S. Relations" there and, from 1993 to 1994, she was director of the Ethnic Conflict Project.

 In 1999, Hill was associate director of Harvard University's Strengthening Democratic Institutions project.
 She served as director of Strategic Planning for the Eurasia Foundation from 1999 to 2000.

-Government service
+U.S. Government service

-Hill was an intelligence analyst under Presidents George W. Bush and Barack Obama from 2006 to 2009.
-At the National Intelligence Council as a national intelligence analyst of Russia and Eurasia from 2006 to 2009.
+Hill was an intelligence analyst under Presidents George W. Bush and Barack Obama from 2006 to 2009 with the National Intelligence Council as an analyst of Russia and Eurasia.

+Think tanks

 Hill is a member of the Council on Foreign Relations and the board of trustees of the Eurasia Foundation.